Skip to main content

 Updated this week

-• Apple Mail supports HEVC, which allows for millions of colors and higher visual quality than standard MP4 video.
+• Apple Mail supports HEVC, which allows for millions of colors and significantly higher visual quality than standard MP4 video.

 How Playable Optimizes Video in Email

-Playable’s patented platform automatically optimizes video and live streams in real time, at the moment the email is opened.
+Playable’s patented platform automatically optimizes video and live streams in real time at the moment the email is opened.

 For each viewer, Playable dynamically adjusts: